 The tracking build has almost the same issues.
 With the landing build, I couldn’t get anything beyond an android logo/text.
 The display needs to be connected to the DVI port, HDMI port does not work.

 I’ll be anxiously awaiting new updates.
 I wish I could delve into the source code but I don’t have a build machine with the adequate specs.
-Linaro does have daily AOSP build binaries for PandaBoard but the last successfull build is almost a month old.
+Linaro does have daily AOSP build binaries for PandaBoard but the last successful build is almost a month old.

 The older Linaro 11.11 build (Android 2.3.7) boots up nicely.
 The graphics are snappy.